sayyidsyamil/uhmhack/README.md

 - 🧠 **Symptom Understanding** – Uses Gemini to interpret natural language descriptions of illness.
 - 📋 **Doctor Summary Generation** – Outputs clean, structured case summaries for immediate use.
 - 🔁 **Follow-Up Questions** – Dynamically asks clarifying questions like a real doctor would.
-- 💾 **MongoDB Integration** – Saves all patient data and summaries securely for future reference.
+- 💾 **SQLite Integration** – Saves all patient data and summaries securely for future reference.
-- 💻 **Streamlit Interface** – Clean, easy-to-use frontend for patients and clinic staff.
+- 💻 **Gradio Interface** – Clean, easy-to-use frontend for patients and clinic staff.

 ---

 ## 🧱 Tech Stack